HZahour/prothom-alo-blocker/README.md

 # Prothom Alo Blocker
+This is a extension for Google Chrome and Microsoft Edge Internet Browser.
-It blocks scripts, popups only on prothomalo.com website
+It blocks irritating scripts, popups of prothomalo.com website.